MicrosoftDocs/SupportArticles-docs/support/azure/azure-kubernetes/create-upgrade-delete/error-code-invalidloadbalancerprofileallocatedoutboundports.md

 ---
 title: InvalidLoadBalancerProfileAllocatedOutboundPorts error code
-description: Learn how to fix the InvalidLoadBalancerProfileAllocatedOutboundPorts error that occurs when you try to create or update an Azure Kubernetes Service (AKS) cluster. ms.date: 04/23/2024
+description: Learn how to fix the InvalidLoadBalancerProfileAllocatedOutboundPorts error that occurs when you try to create or update an Azure Kubernetes Service (AKS) cluster. ms.date: 04/26/2024 ms.reviewer: jotavar, v-weizhu ms.service: azure-kubernetes-service ms.custom: sap:Create, Upgrade, Scale and Delete operations (cluster or nodepool)
-author: jotavar
-ms.author: jotavar
-editor:
-ms.reviewer:
-ms.service: azure-kubernetes-service
-ms.custom: sap:Create, Upgrade, Scale and Delete operations (cluster or nodepool)
-#Customer intent: As an Azure Kubernetes Services (AKS) user, I want to fix a InvalidLoadBalancerProfileAllocatedOutboundPorts error so that I can create or update an AKS cluster successfully.
+#Customer intent: As an Azure Kubernetes Services (AKS) user, I want to fix the InvalidLoadBalancerProfileAllocatedOutboundPorts error so that I can create or update an AKS cluster successfully.
 ---

 # Troubleshoot the "InvalidLoadBalancerProfileAllocatedOutboundPorts" error code